 Even more amazing is how well the type is handled.
 The majorsurviving printed work thought to predate the Mainz Vulgate is theDonatus, which is rather poor typographically: Letter spacingis inferior and the letters themselves were of uneven heights (thatis, they rose to different distances above the plate of the press),producing badly-inked pages.
 All these problems were correctedfor the Mainz Vulgate.
 The type is not actually very legible (it'sjust too tall and thin and spiky), but it certainly presents abeautiful page.

 This is more impressive given the complexity of the printingprocess.
 Today, we are likely to assume that all press machineryjust operates mechanically.
 Not then.
 Without going into all thedetails (a full description of the printing process requires manypages), once the assembled forme was in the press, it had to bemanually inked for each page, the paper first dampened and thenplaced in the press, andthe press operated.
 Little wonder, then, that early books tendedto be large; since the effort in printing a sheet was almost the same whetherit was large or small, and a book printed on large sheets requiredfewer sheets, a large-format book represented a lot less work.The Mainz Vulgate itself is the simplestpossible arrangement, a folio (i.e. each sheet of paper wasprinted to contain four pages, and was folded once, with notrimming or cutting needed; for the most part, it usedfive-sheet, 20-page quires.)But we also see early books which are quartos (pages folded in half,then in half again, with one edge cut), and octavos (folded inhalves, then quarters, then eighths, and cut repeatedly) -- evena few tiny "64mos."
+(These smaller formats were often somewhatodd -- e.g. there were "24mos" which ended up being sewn intoalternate quires of 16 and 8 pages; also, there were so-called "oblongoctavos," producing pages which were much wider than they were tall;we still see such for certain sorts of music notation such as shape notehymnals.)
 Such repeated foldings and cuts werenearly unknown among manuscripts -- parchment would be arranged inquires before it was written, both because it was easier forthe scribe and because there was the risk of destroying a perfectlywell-written page if the trim went awry.

 Another amazing outcome is the accuracy with which the bookwas laid out.
 There are strong indications that the quire startingwith page 257 was begun at the same time as the quire startingwith page 1: These are among the handful of pages containing 40lines per page, and both quires use red print.
 And yet, the copyon page 256 exactly lines up with that on page 257, with no evidenceof expanded or compressed type.
 (My personal guess, which I suspectis not original to me though I have not seen it elsewhere, is thatthe Mainz Vulgate was based on a manuscript, and in some way followedits pagination.
 When it was discovered that the early pages were notholding quite as much copy as the exemplar, the leading between lineswas decreased and the line count increased to make the totals match.)

 It has been argued that the Mainz Vulgate was not printed in themodern way -- that only one side of each sheet, or possibly even onlyone page on each sheet, was pressed at a given time.
 This cannotbe disproved -- indeed, at the beginning, when the quantity of available typewas small, it is not an unreasonable assumption -- but the machinerywas almost certainly capable of printing on both sides; we seeclearly two-sided works in fairly short order.
 And the very beauty ofthe Mainz Vulgate's typography argues, to me, for two-sided printing,because fine typography requires knowledge of just how much text willbe placed on each page.
 And the more material typeset and pressed at a giventime, the easier such an estimate is, even if (as is likely) theMainz Vulgate was printed using "casting off copy" --a process in which the first and last pages of a quire, which areprinted on a single sheet, are set first, then the second andnext-to-last, etc., with the compositor simply estimating how muchof the manuscript will fit on the typeset page.
 (Casting-off copywould continue to be the norm for centuries, since it dramaticallyreduced the amount of type a printer needed on hand, and alsoreduced the down time for the actual pressmen: If one waited forall the pages of, say, a four-sheet quire to be printed, oneneeded enough type for at least 18 pages -- the 16 pages ofthe quire, plus two more to keep the compositor working while theprinting proceeded.
 Using cast-off copy meant that only six pagesworth of type were needed at any given time.
-Plus, the pressmencould start work as soon as the two sides of the first sheet weretypeset, rather than waiting for the whole quire to be complete.)
+Plus, the pressmencould start work as soon as the two sides of the first sheet weretypeset, rather than waiting for the whole quire to be complete.
+Andcompositors were not particularly fast -- recent studies seem to indicatethat it took a typical typesetter two days to set a single full sheet;see Mark Bland, A Guide to Early Printed Books and Manuscripts, p.
+108.)

 Some four dozen copies of the Mainz Vulgate survive, in whole andin part, plus some isolated leaves.
-It is not known exactly how manywere initially printed;the usual estimates range from about 150 to about 220, with probably30-40 of that total being printed on vellum and the rest on paper.(This sounds like a small run today, but it was fairly large bythe standards of the time; many early books were produced in runs of100-150 copies, and as late as Elizabethan times there was a law limitingmost press runs to 1000 copies -- though this was more to protectthe work of compositors than due to any reasons of demand.)
+It is not known exactly how manywere initially printed;the usual estimates range from about 150 to about 220, with probably30-40 of that total being printed on vellum and the rest on paper.(This sounds like a small run today, but it was fairly large bythe standards of the time; many early books were produced in runs of100-150 copies, and as late as Elizabethan times there was a law limitingmost press runs to 1000 copies -- though this was more to protectthe work of compositors than due to any reasons of demand.
+The law was finallyrepealed in 1695 -- resulting in a vast increase in the number of booksavailable.
+Not that there was any shortage before that -- roughly 90,000different printed editions had been registered by then, although of coursemany of these were editions of the same book.)

 Not all copies of the Mainz Vulgate, however, are identical.
 Although it issaid to have had 42 lines per page, the early pages (such as thatof Genesis shown below) had only 40 lines (pages 1-9, plus 257-263).
 The count was laterincreased to 41 lines, then 42.
 What's more, it's clear that thesize of the press run changed as the printing progressed.
 (It's beentheorized that the printers sold subscriptions to the book, and eventuallyended up with more subscriptions than they had anticipated, forcing themto produce more copies, but, again, we can't prove it.)
 Since morecopies were desired than had initially been planned,there were not enough prints of the early sheets.
 Type at thistime being naturally in limited supply, the formes used for theprinting of those sheets had been disassembled, meaning that thesepages had to be reset.
 Thus, although all the final pages are identicalin all copies of the Mainz Bible, there are, in effect, two"editions" of pages 1-63 and 257-316 of the first volume,and also of pages 1-31 and 323 of second volume (one suspects the revisedp.
 323 is a result of an error; once it was spotted, the page was modifiedbut the old pages used.
 As we shall see, this was typical of early printing).